KomodoPlatform/developer-docs/docs/qa/extract-swap-data-atomicDEX-log.md

 # How to extract swap data from a AtomicDEX mobile log file

-Create a file named `parse_logs.py` and copy the code from below into it.
+Create a file named `parse_logs.py` and copy the code below into it.

 ::: tip Note

-The following script is from https://github.com/smk762/pytomicDEX/blob/master/scripts/parse_logs.py
+- the following code is from [https://github.com/smk762/pytomicDEX/blob/master/scripts/parse_logs.py](https://github.com/smk762/pytomicDEX/blob/master/scripts/parse_logs.py)
+- we assume that `python3` is already installed in your system

 :::